raveoli22/rshell/README.md

 -although special characters do not work, all flags work in every combination, and all of the different combinations of directories work.
 Everything works fine except for special character cases.

 -the only time where bugs can be found is when you mix special characters into the commands.

+For hw2:

+-piping does not work correctly

+-IO redirection does not work if both are used in the same line, for example: wc < file > file2

+-some special characters, if used as input, will cause unexpected errors

 #TESTING: